Where to See Wildflowers in and near Los Angeles: California Super Bloom

 Located 1-1.5 hours from the capital of Hollywood, Lake Elsinore is one of the most popular places to see the wildflowers near Los Angeles.
 Technically, you don’t even need to drive all the way to the city.
 Gorgeous orange poppies envelope California’s hills for miles and miles before reaching the official destination.
 Occasionally intermixed with purple hues of lupines, the orange “fires” put on a show that you can’t miss.

 The most popular place to see the wildflowers in this region of the Greater Los Angeles Area is Walker Canyon.
 A trail running though the hills covered with the astounding California poppies, however, can get overcrowded.
-Thus, if possible, avoid weekends at all costs.
-Better yet, find some secluded areas nearby and enjoy the wildflowers near Los Angeles undisturbed.
+So if possible, avoid weekends at all costs.

 Season: The wildflowers bloom here from March through April.